How To Fill Out Form W-4

 Calculate Your Expected Tax Liability for the Year

 Compare your expected federal tax withholding to your expected tax liability for the full year.
-You can calculate this by using worksheets in Publication 505 or the tax-planning feature of your tax software.
+You can calculate this by using worksheets found in Publication 505.
+It's also typically available in the tax-planning feature of tax software programs.

-You might prefer not to wait for that refund but have the difference appear in your paychecks instead, or you might want to pay more taxes per pay period than you have to just to be on the safe side.
-If insufficient money is withheld from your pay, you could find yourself facing an unexpected tax bill at year's end.
+You might prefer not to wait for that refund but have the difference appear in your paychecks instead, or you might want to pay more taxes per pay period than you have to just to be on the safe side come filing time.

 Give the Form to Your Employer